 Has the United States reclaimed the initiative in great power competition in the region?
 Are bold but often contradictory US initiatives unpicking or strengthening America’s position in Asia?
 Will a ‘new era in US economic commitment’ to the region prove more meaningful than the last, which ended with US withdrawal from the Trans-Pacific Partnership?
 And how do regional partners and adversaries interpret recent developments?

-Join Gordon Flake, CEO of the Perth USAsia Centre, and the Lowy Institute’s Dr Euan Graham, Senior Fellow for International Security for a panel discussion chaired by Alex Oliver, Director of Research at the Lowy Institute.
+Join Gordon Flake, CEO of the Perth USAsia Centre, together with Lowy Institute Senior Fellows Dr Euan Graham and Richard McGregor, for a panel discussion chaired by Alex Oliver, Director of Research at the Lowy Institute.